razerx100/Kronos/README.md

 # Kronos
-Me trying to make a game engine.
+Trying to make a game engine.